 Stick To It

 Ease into a healthy habit.
-Set a daily steps or minutes goal, then determine the total number of times you want participants to meet it over the course of a challenge.
+Set a daily steps, distance, or minutes goal, then determine the total number of times you want participants to meet it over the course of a challenge.
 It’s okay if you miss a few days!

 Example: Reach 30 daily active minutes 20 times over the next 2 months.

 Compete in a virtual long distance race.
-Track progress in real time along the journey's path.
-Experience fun surprises and milestones throughout the journey!
+Track progress in real time along the virtual race path.
+Experience fun surprises and milestones throughout the virtual race!

-Example: Complete a 99 mile journey across the Florida Keys.
+Example: Complete a 99 mile virtual race across the Florida Keys.